AlexsLemonade/refinebio-examples/README.md

 are written in Python but can be run using a graphics user interface (GUI).
 Workflows using GenePattern notebooks contain [ready-made analyses](http://genepattern-notebook.org/example-notebooks/).
-You will need to create a GenePattern login to use these.
+You will need to create a GenePattern account to use these.
 For use with GenePattern notebooks, data from refine.bio needs to be converted to GenePattern [formats](http://software.broadinstitute.org/cancer/software/genepattern/file-formats-guide).